hassio-addons/addon-wireguard/README.md

 At this moment, we do not have template or examples on how this could be used effectively with Home Assistant.
 If you have, sharing would be appreciated!

+## Troubleshooting

+- You can test if the tunnel works (when not using custom DNS servers), by visiting <http://homeassistant:8123>.
+If a Home Assistant login page appears, it is working!
+- Changes to peer/client configuration of this add-on, are not automatically passed to your (already) configured clients.
+You have to change those manually on your client device OR remove the WireGuard profile on the client device and load the new client configuration (e.g., by scanning the QR code).
+- If you are running the [AdGuard][adguard] or [Pi-hole][pihole] add-on, you can add  `172.30.32.1` as a DNS IP address the list to use it.
+- If you run a protection service like CloudFlare on your `server.host` address, please remember, that WireGuard will try to connect to CloudFlare in that case (and not your Home).
+Please consider using your IP address in the `server.host` field, or get an addition DNS record (e.g., using DuckDNS) that does point directly to your IP address.
+- If the initial connection from you client fails, this can be caused by resolving issues of `server.host` on the client device.
+You can consider solving this by editing the "Endpoint" setting on the client on the device in the connection profile.
+- We had reports of people with connection issues on the client side, being resolved by configuring/setting the "Listen port" to `51820` on the client device in the connection profile.

 ## Changelog & Releases